microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 The MQTT Broker is a container running Mosquitto in each AKS Edge Essentials cluster like the simulator.
 It receives the data from the simulator and sends it to the Azure IoT Hub.
 It also makes the data available for a third service, MQTT2Prometheus, and is explained below.

-To see data being received by the MQTT Broker

 Assuming you have completed the steps to view the MQTT Simulator logs above:

 - Expand __Chicago__ > __Workloads__ > __Pods__ then right-click on the 'sensor-monitor-simulator-xxx' pod and select 'Logs'